Developing SSE Type MCP Services

 The next core component is the MCP SSE server, which exposes product microservice and order microservice data to the LLM, serving as a tool using the SSE protocol.

-Finally, we will use the MCP client to connect to the MCP SSE server via the SSE protocol and interact with the LLM.
+Finally, we use the MCP client to connect to the MCP SSE server via the SSE protocol and interact with the LLM.

 ## Microservices